shoncore/WebFishingCove/README.md

 Cove is a dedicated server for WebFishing written in C#!

 > [!IMPORTANT]
-> Cove is currently in a Semmi-Stable state.
+> Cove is verry new, there will be unexpected bugs!
 >
 > If you encounter any large issues or bugs please let me know!